 - No microSD, only options are 128GB or 256GB

 We’ve only had the chance to test the Exynos 2100 version of the S21, and it seems like a major improvement over previous generations of Samsung’s chipset.
-In the past, the Exynos variant tended to lag behind the Qualcomm-powered phones in some areas but this year the gap seems to have narrowed.
+In the past, the Exynos variant tended to lag behind the Qualcomm-powered phones in some areas but here the gap seems to have narrowed.

 In Geekbench 5, the Samsung Galaxy S21 returned a multi-core score of 3367.
 That's notably better than the Galaxy S20 (the one featuring the Exynos 990 chipset) that returned a score of 2699.